KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 I don't fully understand the above comment.
 What would you like me to change in the paragraph below?
 I tried adding in more details about CC + Validation Code = Antara Module. ?
 Does that solve the issue?
 -->

-As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can utilize both the validation code and CryptoConditions to build complex logic that governs the movement of Smart Chain assets.
+As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can utilize both the CryptoConditions features and customized module's validation code to build complex logic that governs the movement of Smart Chain assets.
 In this sense, Antara is an advanced evolution of the basic Bitcoin Script security features, such as pubkey or pubkey hash scripts.
 We will examine validation code in greater detail later in this tutorial.

 <!-- dimxy The Module validation (also called arbitrary code above) can do things more advanced than basic cryptocondition-->